volatility

 The Value of Social Currency

-Roughly 10% of the US gross Domestic Product can be attributed directly to the process of evaluating or examining transactions.
-The ability to foresee the result of specific knowledge assets deployed to specific business conditions is the Holy Grail of entrepreneurs.
+As such, they will soon have ability to foresee the result of specific knowledge assets deployed to specific business conditions.
+This is the Holy Grail of modern civilization.

 The Next Global Currency